kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ## Defining A Custom Function For Cleaning
-Since there are two DataFrames, that need the same cleaning steps, we save some time defining a function, that we hand a DataFrame as input, and that returns the cleaned DataFrame.
+Since there are two DataFrames that need the same cleaning steps, we save some time defining a function that we hand a DataFrame as input, and that returns the cleaned DataFrame.
 The cleaning steps it does are:
 - Rename column 'bahnhof_kurzel_karte' to 'station'.
 - Drop all columns except the renamed column 'station'.